 - The Bank is jointly and severally liable with the other FHLBanks for the payment of principal and interest on the consolidated obligations of all of the FHLBanks.
-At December 31, 2019, 2018, 2017, 2016 and 2015, the outstanding consolidated obligations (at par value) of all of the FHLBanks totaled approximately \$1.026 trillion, \$1.032 trillion, \$1.034 trillion, \$989 billion and \$905 billion, respectively.
-As of those dates, the Bank's outstanding consolidated obligations (at par value) were \$70.1 billion, \$68.0 billion, \$64.1 billion, \$54.1 billion and \$38.6 billion, respectively.
+At December 31, 2020, 2019, 2018, 2017 and 2016, the outstanding consolidated obligations (at par value) of all of the FHLBanks totaled approximately \$747 billion, \$1.026 trillion, \$1.032 trillion, \$1.034 trillion and \$989 billion, respectively.
+As of those dates, the Bank's outstanding consolidated obligations (at par value) were \$59.2 billion, \$70.1 billion, \$68.0 billion, \$64.1 billion and \$54.1 billion, respectively.
 The Bank records on its statement of condition only that portion of the consolidated obligations for which it has received the proceeds. - (3) Mandatorily redeemable capital stock represents capital stock that is classified as a liability under accounting principles generally accepted in the United States of America.
 Dividends on mandatorily redeemable capital stock are recorded as interest expense and excluded from dividends paid.
-Dividends paid on mandatorily redeemable capital stock totaled \$201 thousand, \$73 thousand, \$91 thousand, \$28 thousand and \$17 thousand for the years ended December 31, 2019, 2018, 2017, 2016 and 2015, respectively. - (4) The Bank adopted ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities" ("ASU 2017-12") on January 1, 2019.
+Dividends paid on mandatorily redeemable capital stock totaled \$110 thousand, \$201 thousand, \$73 thousand, \$91 thousand and \$28 thousand for the years ended December 31, 2020, 2019, 2018, 2017 and 2016, respectively. - (4) The Bank adopted ASU 2017-12, "Targeted Improvements to Accounting for Hedging Activities" ("ASU 2017-12") on January 1, 2019.
 In accordance with ASU 2017-12, changes in the fair value of a derivative in a qualifying fair value hedge along with changes in the fair value of the hedged asset or liability attributable to the hedged risk (the net amount of which is referred to as fair value hedge ineffectiveness) are recorded in net interest income.
 Prior to the adoption of ASU 2017-12, the Bank recorded fair value hedge ineffectiveness in other income (loss).
-Because prior period amounts have not been reclassified to conform to the new presentation requirements, net interest income after provision for mortgage loan losses, other income (loss), net interest margin and net interest spread for the year ended December 31, 2019 are not comparable to prior periods.
-For additional discussion, see the section entitled "Results of Operations" beginning on page 60 of this report. - (5) Net interest margin is net interest income as a percentage of average earning assets. - Net interest spread is the difference between the yield on interest-earning assets and the cost of interest-bearing liabilities. - (7) Return on average capital stock is derived by dividing net income by average capital stock balances excluding mandatorily redeemable capital stock. - (8) The regulatory capital ratio is computed by dividing regulatory capital (the sum of capital stock putable, mandatorily redeemable capital stock and retained earnings) by total assets at each year-end. - (9) Dividend payout ratio is computed by dividing dividends paid by net income for the year. - (10) Rates obtained from the Federal Reserve Statistical Release. - (11) Rates obtained from Bloomberg.
+Because prior period amounts have not been reclassified to conform to the new presentation requirements, net interest income after provision for mortgage loan losses, other income (loss), net interest margin and net interest spread for the years ended December 31, 2020 and 2019 are not comparable to prior periods.
+Fair value hedge ineffectiveness reduced net interest income by \$15.0 million and \$17.9 million for the years ended December 31, 2020 and 2019, respectively.
+For additional discussion, see the section entitled "Results of Operations" beginning on page 61 of this report. - (5) Net interest margin is net interest income as a percentage of average earning assets. - (6) Net interest spread is the difference between the yield on interest-earning assets and the cost of interest-bearing liabilities. - (7) Return on average capital stock is derived by dividing net income by average capital stock balances excluding mandatorily redeemable capital stock. - (8) The regulatory capital ratio is computed by dividing regulatory capital (the sum of capital stock putable, mandatorily redeemable capital stock and retained earnings) by total assets at each year-end. - (9) Dividend payout ratio is computed by dividing dividends paid by net income for the year. - (10) Rates obtained from the Federal Reserve Statistical Release. - (11) Rates obtained from Bloomberg.